Online, part-time: Earn your Certificate in less than 2 years of online study.

 If you have a concern regarding an assignment, midterm exam, etc., you should first meet with the instructor to discuss the situation.
 If you are not satisfied with the outcome, only then should you contact the Program Manager.

 Remember, it is your responsibility to contact the Program Manager to discuss accommodations* and procedures related to alternative examinations, or your course Instructor in cases of missed coursework, within 48 hours of the originally scheduled test/exam.
 Unfortunately, failure to do so will result in a grade of zero (0) on the coursework/exam, and no further consideration will be granted.

 Note: Supporting documentation will be required, but will not ensure approval of accommodation(s).

-SCS works in partnership with York University’s Counselling & Disability Services and the Office of the Registrar to support alternate exam and test accommodation services for students with disabilities at the Keele campus.
+SCS works in partnership with York University’s Student Accessibility Services and the Office of the Registrar to support alternate exam and test accommodation services for students with disabilities at the Keele campus.
 Please submit any Alternate Exam and test requests at least three (3) weeks in advance of the scheduled test dates.
-Requesting an Alternate Exam or answers to frequently asked questions can be found at Academic Accommodation, School of Continuing Studies

 Students with sufficient academic grounds may request that a final grade or an assignment in a course be reappraised.
 To start the process, please complete a Grade Reappraisal Request.
 Next, contact the Program Manager to discuss the grade received, and to request a re-review of a specific submission.
 He or she will select an appropriate instructor to look at the work in question, and will maintain anonymity of both the student and the reappraiser.
 Please note that a request for a grade reappraisal may result in the original grade being raised, lowered, or confirmed.
 Non-academic grounds are not relevant for grade reappraisals.